Rugby union: Teams and positions

-Each team starts the match with 15 players on the field and seven or eight substitutes.
-Players in a team are divided into eight forwards (two more than in rugby league) and seven backs.
+Each team starts the match with 15 players on the field and typically seven or eight substitutes but this varies at amateur level.
+The 15 players on the field are divided into eight forwards (two more than in rugby league) and seven backs.
+There are typically significantly more forwards on the bench than backs with, for example, South Africa having a 7–1 split in favour of forwards in their August 2023 match against New Zealand in Twickenham.
+A 6-2 or 5–3 split is more common.

 Forwards

 The main responsibilities of the forward players are to gain and retain possession of the ball.
 Forwards play a vital role in tackling and rucking opposing players.
 Players in these positions are generally bigger and stronger and take part in the scrum and line-out.
 The forwards are often collectively referred to as the 'pack', especially when in the scrum formation.

 Front row

 The front row consists of three players: two props (the loosehead prop and the tighthead prop) and the hooker.
 The role of the two props is to support the hooker during scrums, to provide support for the jumpers during line-outs and to provide strength and power in rucks and mauls.
 The third position in the front row is the hooker.
 The hooker is a key position in attacking and defensive play and is responsible for winning the ball in the scrum.
 Hookers normally throw the ball in at line-outs.